TaDaa/vimade/README.md

 ## What is this?

 **Vimade** helps you maintain focus on the active part of the screen, especially when working with many open windows.
-It allows you to customize, highlight, fade, tint, and animate colors in your windows and buffers.
+It let's you dim, fade, tint, animate, and customize colors in your windows and buffers.